alexander-yu/stream/README.md

 Cov keeps track of the sample [covariance](https://en.wikipedia.org/wiki/Covariance) of a stream; it can track either the global covariance, or over a rolling window.

+#### EWMCov

+EWMCov keeps track of the global exponentially weighted sample [covariance](https://en.wikipedia.org/wiki/Covariance) of a stream.
+This uses the exponentially weighted moving average as its center of mass, and uses the same exponential weights for its power terms.

 #### Corr

 Corr keeps track of the sample [correlation](https://en.wikipedia.org/wiki/Correlation) of a stream (in particular, the [sample Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient#For_a_sample)); it can track either the global correlation, or over a rolling window.

+#### EWMCorr

+EWMCorr keeps track of the global sample exponentially weighted [correlation](https://en.wikipedia.org/wiki/Correlation) of a stream (in particular, the exponentially weighted [sample Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient#For_a_sample)).
+This uses the exponentially weighted moving average as its center of mass, and uses the same exponential weights for its power terms.

 #### Autocorr